down arrow

 Despite the clear benefits to doing so, few UX researchers have a formal process in place for tracking the impact of their work.

-Here are some tips for getting started.
+Below, we provide some tips for getting started, including:

 ‘Impact’ can mean a lot of different things, so it’s important to decide early on how you’ll define ‘impact’ within your organization.